johngallagher/patterns/js/losing-bind-this-and-this-state-in-react.md

 - it looks pretty ugly
 - it’s taking up some extra space in the codebase

+# Reference

+[Class Fields Declaration](https://github.com/tc39/proposal-class-fields) proposal is currently at Stage 3 in the [TC-39](https://github.com/tc39/proposals) process

 ### Bad

+React components often have methods tied to DOM events.
+To ensure this resolves to the component, it’s necessary to bind every method accordingly in the constructor.
+Also there you usually set initial state in the constructor of the class.

 ````javascript
   import React, { Component } from "react";